 Why Most AI Marketing Content Still Feels Generic

-The sentences are polished.
-The structure is clean.
+The sentences are clean.
+The structure is solid.
 The information is usually correct.
-And yet something about it feels interchangeable — like it could have been written for any company, in any industry, selling anything.
+And yet something about it feels like it could have been written for any company, in any industry, selling anything.

 It's what people give it to work with.

 AI generates content based on patterns drawn from massive amounts of publicly available information.
-Without specific direction, it defaults to the safest, most widely used messaging structures.
-Which is exactly why so much AI-generated content starts to sound the same — it's essentially an average of everything that's been written before.
+Without specific direction it defaults to the safest, most widely used messaging structures.
+Which is exactly why so much AI-generated marketing starts to sound identical — it's essentially an average of everything that's been written before.

 Good marketing has never been about producing the average message.
 AI just makes it easier to accidentally do exactly that.